Upper Respiratory Infections in Cats

-- Soft Foods are important in keeping kittens eating.
-They'll stay away from dry food because oral ulcers and sore throats will make swallowing painful.
+- Soft foods are important in keeping kittens eating.
+They'll stay away from dry food because oral ulcers and sore throats make swallowing painful.
 You can also use Sucralfate, which coats the ulcer to allow the kitten to eat for a short time without pain.
 However, don't use it within 2 hours of antibiotics, as it may slow the absorption from the gut.

 - For no appetites, try adding flavor that has an odor.
-Grizzly Salmon Oil™ is a good choice on respiratory cats that can’t smell and older cats that lost their sense of smell.
+Grizzly Salmon Oil™ is a good choice for cats that can’t smell and older cats that have lost their sense of smell.

 - Cats with respiratory problems cannot smell and as a result, they will not eat.
-Use 1cc of Lincomycin and 10 cc of Lincomycin and 10 cc of Saline as a nose drop to open the airway.
+Use 1 cc of Lincomycin and 10 cc of Lincomycin and 10 cc of Saline as a nose drop to open the airway.
 A few drops in each nostril will cause them to “sneeze” the junk out before feeding.
-In addition, nursing babies can’t nurse if they can’t breathe through their nose.
+In addition, babies can’t nurse if they can’t breathe through their nose.
 If kittens are not nursing well, flush their noses with nose drops - it works!

-If your cat is suffering from respiratory problems, keep in mind that the issues are usually not just one organism.
+If your cat is suffering from respiratory problems, keep in mind that there are probably more issues.
 Instead of treating the primary infection, make sure you attack the secondary bacterial and eye problems as well.
-When problems affect a whole litter or spread to a chronic disease, L-Lysine can be the boost you need for treatment success.
+When problems affect a whole litter or spread to a chronic disease, L-lysine can be the boost you need for treatment success.